brianchandotcom/liferay-portal/modules/README.markdown

 	1. If the project directory contains a `.lfrbuild-app-server-lib` marker file, the module is deployed to `${app.server.portal.dir}/WEB-INF/lib`.

+	1. If the project directory contains a `.lfrbuild-glowroot` marker file, the module is deployed to `${liferay.home}/glowroot/plugins`.

 	1. If the project directory contains a `.lfrbuild-tool` marker file, the module is deployed to `${liferay.home}/tools/${module.dir.name}`.